-We must ensure that any fruit we donate to charitable groups is of good quality.
+Any fruit donated to charitable groups must be of good quality.
 Use the guidelines below to see if your fruit can be donated.
-If a fruit owner finds that their fruit has one of these problems, he/she should indicate this on the Rescue Request form.

 Check your apples for:

 Different varieties of apples are more or less susceptible to apple maggot.
 Locally, it seems that earlier apples and crabapples, ripe in August, are most susceptible due to the timing of when the flies are flying (~July 1-~September 1).

 But apples that ripen as late as October still have maggots.
 They are in lower numbers, and appear to do less damage to the fruit, but can still contribute to the spread and proliferation of apple maggot.